knelasevero/home-server-infra/md/homeprivatenetwork.md

 <br>

 * Some familiarity with Linux, running Linux commands, ssh and other introductory Linux concepts
-* Some familiarity with networking, and its components (You will leanr a bunch here as well).
+* Some familiarity with networking, and its components (You will learn a bunch here as well).
 * Some familiarity with Linux networking (You will learn a bunch here as well).
 * Your Personal Machine
     * It can be a Windows or a Linux machine.
 Preferable if it is a Linux machine since during the course I will show inputs and outputs from a Linux machine.
 It does not matter the distribution.